Featherstone Rovers: 2014–present: Super League bid

+Financial troubles

 On 3 June 2024, Featherstone were hit with a winding up petition due to unpaid debts.
 It was also reported that players had not had their wages paid on time.
 In the 2025 RFL Championship season, Featherstone finished 6th on the table.

 In late September 2025, the club failed to pay players and staff on time, prompting growing fears that Featherstone Rovers were heading into administration.
 Reports indicated that salaries due in September had not been delivered, and if payment was not made by the 5 pm deadline, players and staff risked being released as free agents.
-The club was also facing a winding-up petition by HMRC over an unpaid tax bill reportedly around £120,000.
+The club was also facing a winding-up petition by HM Revenue and Customs (HMRC) over an unpaid tax bill reportedly around £120,000.

+On 9 December 2025 it was reported that the club had submitted an application to enter administration on the eve of a HMRC hearing in the High Court, with their immediate future uncertain.
+The club went into administration on 15 December 2025 with the RFL setting a deadline of 19 December for interested parties to submit a bid to buy the club.

+Only one bid was submitted but this bid failed to meet RFL needs.
+On 9 January 2026 the RFL announced that the club would not be able to participate in the 2026 Championship, effectively seeing the club cease to exist.